Scrabble: Equipment

 Scrabble is played on a 15x15 board, containing 225 squares.
-Certain squares are premium squares, which multiply the number of points awarded: eight dark red "triple word" squares, 17 pale red "double word" squares, of which one, the center square (H8), is marked with a star or other symbol, 12 dark blue "triple letter" squares, and 24 pale blue "double letter" squares.
-In 2008, Hasbro changed the colors of the premium squares to orange for TW, red for DW, blue for DL, and green for TL, but the original premium square color scheme is still preferred for Scrabble boards used in tournaments.
+Certain squares are premium squares: eight red triple word score (TWS) squares, 17 pink double word score (DWS) squares, including the center square (h8, often marked with a star or other symbol), 12 blue triple letter score (TLS) squares, and 24 light blue double letter score (DLS) squares.
+In 2008, Hasbro changed the colors of the premium squares to orange, red, green, and blue for TWS, DWS, TLS, and DLS respectively, but the original premium square color scheme is still preferred for Scrabble boards used in tournaments.
+Boards with a raised grid and the ability to rotate are standard in tournaments.

 The name of the game spelled out in game tiles from the English-language version.
 Each tile is marked with its point value, with a blank tile—the game's equivalent of a wild card—played as the word's first letter.
 The blank tile is worth zero points.

 An English-language set contains 100 tiles, 98 of which are marked with a letter and a point value between 1 and 10.
 Each tile's point value is based on its frequency in English, with vowels and common letters such as L, N, R, S, and T worth 1 point, and rare letters such as Q and Z worth 10 points.
 The remaining two tiles are blank and carry no value.
 Other language sets use different letter set distributions with different point values.
 Tiles are usually made of wood or plastic and are 19 × 19 mm square and 4 mm thick, slightly smaller than the squares on the board.
 Each player uses a rack that conceals their tiles from other players.